Tag Archives: list

 Given the recent blasting of snow on the east coast of Canada and the US, along with some rainy, foggy days of winter in the west, it’s definitely a time to shake off the cold, lock the doors, light the fire and crack into some seriously delicious wines with steaming hot comfort food.

 Shorter days with the sun setting at 5pm in most parts of Canada is reason enough for dinner to be relatively quick and easy, but this does not mean the food has to be blazé.
 And it certainly is no excuse for not balancing your palate with the right wine.
 Think of it as a reward for your hard day and an escape from the ugliness happening outside.
 It really does enrich the food experience when you’ve got the right wine to match.
 And it goes both ways – wine tastes that much better with the right food.
-(Disclaimer: I believe wine and food pairing truly is a subjective and personal thing, but generally speaking, wine pops with the right foods, and vice-versa.)
 It seems a lot of people don’t pay particular attention to food and wine pairing.
 Maybe it’s a mix of not being properly equipped with the knowledge, a general misunderstanding and plain ol’ laziness after a long day of work.
 Time to add a few suggestions into the weekly menu rotation and to start to think about balancing meals with wine pairings.

 A heaping bowl of pasta is pretty easy for most to whip up after a few hours of shoveling snow.
 A very easy and basic fresh tomato, basil and parmesan recipe goes a long way when you pair it with the classic match: Chianti.
 There are a lot out there to choose from, but here’s one that will definitely please: Castello di Bossi, Chianti Classico ($35).

 Nothing says comfort food like a big pot of stew.
-Provided you’ve gone with beef, bring out a big gun like a Shiraz, a Zin or a Cab but try this: Cote-du-Rhone Domaine de la Veille Julienne ($30).
-There’s a savory in the wine that brings out the salt in the dish – that whole melting thing happens.
+Provided you’ve gone with beef, bring out a big gun like a Syrah, a Zin or a Cab.
+Try this: Cote-du-Rhone Domaine de la Veille Julienne ($30).
+There’s a savoury note in the wine that brings out the salt in the dish.

 Homemade soup is always an easy bet.
 Make it when you have the time and stick it in the freezer for those nights when all you really want is to polish off a whole bottle.
 Whether it’s roasted pepper, leek and potato, or hearty vegetable, piping hot winter soups would be fantastic with this 80-year-old Grenache vines wine Capcanes Vall del Calas ($25)